rongkangw/tp/docs/DeveloperGuide.md

 **Guarantees:**

-* Member has a role for the event
+* Member has a role for the event.

 **MSS:**

-1. User requests to tag a member to a certain event role via command line
+1. User requests to tag a member to a certain event role
 2. System displays success message
 3. System displays member with role for the event

    Use case ends.

-**Extensions**
+**Extensions:**

 * 1a.
 Missing required parameters in command. (e.g. member index, event name, role name)
     * 1a1.
 System informs user of missing fields.